-- Nearly all institutions would also like to see a true performance pool and not a carve-out from the base budget as is currently the practice. - > Enhancements. - It is critical the enhancements approved in conjunction with the current budget carry through into the next biennium.
+- O It is critical the enhancements approved in conjunction with the current budget carry through into the next biennium.
 Especially noted is the increased CTE weighting for the four CIP codes applicable to the community colleges and funding years two and three of the capacity building initiatives that were approved at the rates that were previously requested. - State support for summer school is needed.
-No state support for summer school creates a disincentive to offer a full range of summer courses impacting access, time to completion and workforce development programs, and does not leverage utilization of campus facilities. - Address compression and equity issues in faculty and staff pay without requesting merit pay.
+No state support for summer school creates a disincentive to offer a full range of summer courses impacting access, time to completion and workforce development programs, and does not leverage utilization of campus facilities. - O Address compression and equity issues in faculty and staff pay without requesting merit pay.
 The Board approved a 2 percent merit increase in the 2017 budget submission to the Governor that was removed in favor of an across the board 2 percent COLA request.
 The legislatively approved budget subsequently approved a 3 percent across the board COLA increase for each year of the biennium.
 The COLA increase did address the compression and equity issues that have been lingering since the pay freezes during the recession years.
-Since the legislature has shown no interest in providing funding for merit pay, a suggestion was made to request the same rate of COLA as is approved state-wide, but to also carve out a portion of the COLA dollars to make them discretionary at the institution level to address the most pressing salary issues. - Continue increased funding for the UNLV School of Medicine (UNLVSOM). - Expand the number of CIP codes eligible for the enhanced CTE weighting. - Include a way of tying the increases in adjunct faculty pay to the increases given to the full-time faculty in the formula. - Move tuition paid by non-resident students to self-supporting accounts to give institutions more latitude in using the funds. - Look at additional dedicated funding to support the goals of attaining Carnegie R1 research status for UNR and UNLV.
+Since the legislature has shown no interest in providing funding for merit pay, a suggestion was made to request the same rate of COLA as is approved state-wide, but to also carve out a portion of the COLA dollars to make them discretionary at the institution level to address the most pressing salary issues. - Continue increased funding for the UNLV School of Medicine (UNLVSOM). - Expand the number of CIP codes eligible for the enhanced CTE weighting. - o Include a way of tying the increases in adjunct faculty pay to the increases given to the full-time faculty in the formula. - o Move tuition paid by non-resident students to self-supporting accounts to give institutions more latitude in using the funds. - Look at additional dedicated funding to support the goals of attaining Carnegie R1 research status for UNR and UNLV.